Vasudev2007/UGP-1-Scoliosis-Project/README.md

 1. Left-shoulder and Right shoulder points helped to define the direction of X vector
 2. Pelvis-center and Head-center points helped to define the direction of Z vector.

+Here is the video demonstration of the GUI:

+//put link

+So we can really convert whatwe we have discussed till now into a end-to-end pipeline.
+I made it into a Gradio based GUI, here is the demonstration of it:

 **Approach-2: Automating everything**